MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #endif
 ```
-Adjust the relavant settings to your specifications for use with either `PARKING_EXTRUDER` or `MAGNETIC_PARKING_EXTRUDER`.
+Adjust the relevant settings to your specifications for use with either `PARKING_EXTRUDER` or `MAGNETIC_PARKING_EXTRUDER`.

 ### Switching Toolhead